 Passing gas, especially very smelly gas, can be an embarrassing problem.
 Fortunately, home remedies such as diet and lifestyle changes can often prevent bad-smelling gas.

 In most cases, it is natural and healthy for a person to experience intestinal gas.
-An average person will pass gas multiple times per day.
 It is not uncommon for farts to be either smelly or produce no odor at all.
-Both are typically considered normal.
+Health experts typically consider both to be normal.

 The following are some of the more common causes of smelly flatulence:

 Food intolerance is a very common cause of bad odor flatulence.

 Typical conditions that can cause smelly flatulence include lactose and gluten intolerances.
 In both of these conditions, the body’s inability to break down lactose or gluten causes smelly gas to build up and eventually be released.

 Other people may have food intolerance due to a disease such as celiac disease.
 This is an autoimmune disease that causes injuries to the digestive tract.
 People with celiac disease have difficulty digesting gluten, which is found in wheat products.
 A person with celiac disease may also experience:

 If a person suspects food allergies or intolerances, they should see a doctor to test for these conditions.
 This will help find the exact cause and allow the person to avoid foods that contain the offending ingredient.

 High-fiber foods are difficult to digest.
 Although very good for people’s overall health and well-being, these slow-digesting foods break down or ferment in the digestive tract.
 The fermentation process produces odorous gas.

 High-fiber foods often also typically contain more sulfur than other types.
 This can cause the makeup of a person’s fart to change to include more sulfur, which has a distinct odor and will cause the person to produce smellier gas.